 36 Walter Brueggemann, Chosen?
-Reading the Bible Amid the Israeli-Palestinian Conflict (Louisville: Westminster John Knox, 2015), 19.
+Reading the Bible Amid the Israeli-Palestinian Conflict (Louisville, KY: Westminster John Knox Press, 2015), 19.

-37 That Isa 14:1-2 is poetry not prose.
-There are three points of continuity between Isa 13:20-14:2: 1) structure (12 cola each); 2) catchwords (in 14:1, סוח point back to the Medes in 13:18 and סוח points forward to 14:3); 3) contrastive כי.
-Timothy A. Little, "The Identity of the King of Babylon in Isaiah 14:4b-21" (Ph.D. diss., Baptist Bible Seminary, 2018), 59-64.
+37 Isaiah 14:1-2 is poetry not prose.
+There are three points of continuity between Isaiah 13:20-14:2: (1) structure (12 cola each); (2) catchwords (in 14:1, ΔΠ ροint back to the Medes in 13:18 and ΔΠ ροints forward to 14:3); (3) contrastive 5.
+See Timothy A. Little, "The Identity of the King of Babylon in Isaiah 14:4b-21" (Ph.D. diss., Baptist Bible Seminary, 2018), 59-64.

 38 Isaiah 14 does not mention the Messianic kingdom of God, but other Isaianic texts connect an eschatological judgment, regathering, and establishment of the kingdom.
 The little apocalypse of Isaiah recounts an eschatological judgment and regathering (Isa 24-27).
-Isaiah 59:15-20 describes a Messianic judgment and a bring them back to Israel (Isa 14:2).
-Isaiah describes a reversed deportation.
-Instead of Israel being "taken" (deported) out of the land, they are "taken" and brought back into the land.
-This reversed deportation continues through vs. 2 and describes Israel as possessing (נְהַלֹּיִל) the peoples (עַמִים) upon the ground of the Lord as male (עַבֶּר) and female slaves (שַׁפַּחָה).
-Just as Israel is God's chosen people in Exodus and Deuteronomy, so also will they be placed above other peoples in God's Messianic kingdom.
+Isaiah 59:15-20 describes a Messianic judgment and a regathering follows in Isaiah 60 with the king established on his throne in Jerusalem.
+Isaiah 49:22-26 describes a similar regathering.

+Exodus and Deuteronomy, so also will they be placed above other peoples in God's Messianic kingdom.

-Some may find enslavement in the Messianic kingdom of God odious and argue the male and female slaves in Isa 14:2 are really servants.
+Some may find enslavement in the Messianic kingdom of God odious and argue the male and female slaves in Isaiah 14:2 are really servants.
 Ringgren explains that "the subst. 'ebed refers to a person who is subordinated to someone else.
-This subordination can manifest itself in various ways, however, and 'ebed accordingly can have different meanings: slave, servant, subject, official, vassal, or 'servant' or follower of a particular god."39 While the individuals in Isa 14:1-2 could be servants, they are likely slaves because they are a possession (בוחל).
-When the direct object of יוֹם involves people, the meaning is slavery (Lev 25:45-46).
-40 Isaiah 14:1-2 describes a reversed deportation.
-Just as the children of Israel are possessed (בוחל), so also will the peoples be possessed.
+This subordination can manifest itself in various ways, however, and 'ebed accordingly can have different meanings: slave, servant, subject, official, vassal, or 'servant' or follower of a particular god."39 While the individuals in Isaiah 14:1-2 could be servants, they are likely slaves because they are a possession (נהל).
+When the direct object of נהל involves people, the meaning is slavery (Lev 25:45-46).40 Isaiah 14:1-2 describes a reversed deportation.
+Just as the children of Israel are possessed (נחל), so also will the peoples be possessed.
 Israel's enslavement of their masters reveals an aspect of God's justice present throughout the Old Testament.
-Exodus 4:22-24 states, "Then you will say to Pharoah, 'Thus says the Lord, 'My first-born son is Israel.
+Exodus 4:22-24 states, "Then you will say to Pharoah, 'Thus says the Lord, "My first-born son is Israel.
 Now I say to you.
 Send my son that he may serve me and do not refuse to send him.
 Look!
-I will slay your son, your first-born.'"
+I will slav your son, your first-born.""
 God's retributive principle of justice is clear.
-Victor Hamilton explains:
+Victor Hamilton explains,